chrispanag/memoized-node-fetch/README.md

 Return the same promise for the same exact requests **until they resolve**.
 This is more useful when you interface with stateless APIs, where you just consume data.

+#### Scenario

+User (1) makes a request to the backend.
+The backend then performs a request to a third-party API and then before it resolves, user (2) makes another request to the backend.
+The backend then needs to perform the same request, as before, to the third-party API.
+With this package, instead of performing a new request, you can access and use the same promise for user's (1) request and have user (2) wait for the same request's resolution.
+This should shorten the wait time for user (2).

 ## Usage

 This API is a wrapper around node-fetch.